- Term: Fall 2021

 Lecture 12: Euler Lagrange equations.
 Klein Gordon, Electromagnetic & Dirac equations in curved spacetime.

-Assigned viewing: Planck scale physics and spectral geometry
+Suggested additional viewing without need for a Summary and Q&A: Planck scale physics and spectral geometry

 Lecture 13: Energy momentum tensor.
 Killing vectors.
 Tab;b = 0.
 Tab for scalar fields and perfect fluids.